1What is the primary goal of 'Reading Comprehension' in a verbal ability context?

 27Passage: 'He checked his watch for the third time in five minutes and tapped his foot incessantly.'
 What can be inferred?

-A.He is relaxed.
+A.He is impatient or anxious.

-B.He is impatient or anxious.
+B.He is relaxed.

 C.He is admiring his watch.